Eastmark Mass Grading

 - Civil Engineering

 Eastmark is situated on what was once the Mesa Proving Grounds, a 3,200-acre facility of test tracks, infrastructure, and buildings, used for years by General Motors (GM) to test their vehicles in hot-weather conditions.
 DMB purchased the property from GM in the early 2000s and began moving dirt in 2012.

 Balancing 6.2 Million Cubic Yards of Cut and Fill

-Coupled with balancing the site is the equally important task of determining how other site features and soil characteristics affect overall earthwork quantities.
-For example, the asphalt concrete in the site’s network of test tracks and roadways cannot be used as fill, and, when removed, will create a void requiring 45,000 cubic yards of additional fill.
+Coupled with balancing the site was the equally important task of determining how other site features and soil characteristics would affect overall earthwork quantities.
+For example, the asphalt concrete in the site’s network of test tracks and roadways could not be used as fill, and, when removed, created a void requiring 45,000 cubic yards of additional fill.

 Also, areas with extensive depressions and a mile-long test track more than 15 feet below adjacent grade created significant needs for fill.
 When combined with construction phasing, earthwork haul requirements, drainage and retention requirements, soil shrinkage of more than 25%, and regularly-changing land uses, the result was an extremely complicated set of conditions Westwood had to take into account.